rjkr007/civic-makers-climate-change-visualization/README.md

 The instructions will guide you to deploy two services locally:
 - a 'client' service that serves up the react app
-- a test api service
+- a test api service (that the react app uses)

 For more indepth instructions please see this [link](https://docs.google.com/document/d/1_Xz9BDUdD2zFesFQC_Zl64CHbjufQWjVTdEalExVhr8/edit)